jessicagbsg/users-api/README.md

 DB_STORAGE="./database.sqlite"
 ```
 3. run `npm i` and then `npm run dev`.

+## Database configuration
+Once the project is running a sqlite file will be created in the path you set for the DB_STORAGE.

 ## Running tests
 To run the tests you just have to go to the project's directory through terminal and run `npm run test`.